-If the Company fails to further develop its innovation efforts or if the Company's research and development does not effectively respond to changes in consumer preferences or market competition leading to technology or product obsolescence, the Company may lose market share and revenue.
-Additionally, if the Company's products or technologies lose their competitive advantage or become noncompetitive or obsolete, the Company's business could be negatively affected.
-The Company has identified new products as an important part of its growth opportunities.
-Additionally, there is no assurance that entirely new technology or approaches to dental treatment or competitors' new products will not be introduced that could render the Company's products obsolete.
+If we fail to further develop our innovation efforts or if our R&D does not effectively respond to changes in consumer preferences or market competition leading to technology or product obsolescence, we may lose market share and revenue.
+Additionally, if our products or technologies lose their competitive advantage or become noncompetitive or obsolete, our business could be negatively affected.
+We have identified new products as an important part of our growth opportunities.
+There is no assurance that entirely new technology or approaches to dental treatment or competitors' new products will not be introduced that could render our products obsolete.
+Additionally, the rapid pace of technological advancements may accelerate the need to amortize or impair investments in our software technology faster than we anticipated, which could negatively impact our results.

-The Company's ongoing business operations may be disrupted for a significant period of time, resulting in material operating costs and financial losses.
+Our ongoing business operations may be disrupted for a significant period of time, resulting in material operating costs and financial losses.

-The Company operates in more than 150 countries and the Company's and its suppliers' manufacturing facilities are located in multiple locations around the world.
-Potential events such as extreme weather, natural disasters, worker strikes and social and political actions, such as trade wars, or other events beyond our control, could impact the Company's ongoing business operations, including potential critical third-party vendor disruptions or failure to adhere to contractual obligations affecting our supply chain and manufacturing needs or the loss of critical information technology and telecommunications systems.
-Although the Company maintains multiple manufacturing facilities, a large number of the products manufactured by the Company are manufactured in facilities that are the sole source of such products.
-As there are a limited number of alternative suppliers for these products, any disruption at a particular Company manufacturing facility could lead to delays, increased expenses, and may damage the Company's business and results of operations.
+We operate in more than 150 countries and our and our suppliers' manufacturing facilities are located in multiple locations around the world.
+Potential events such as extreme weather, natural disasters, worker strikes and social and political actions, such as trade wars, or other events beyond our control, could impact our ongoing business operations, including potential critical third-party vendor disruptions or failure to adhere to contractual obligations affecting our supply chain and manufacturing needs or the loss of critical information technology and telecommunications systems.
+Although we maintain multiple manufacturing facilities, a large number of the products manufactured by us are manufactured in facilities that are the sole source of such products.
+As there are a limited number of alternative suppliers for these products, any disruption at a particular Company manufacturing facility could lead to delays, increased expenses, and may damage our business and results of operations.
 If our incident response, disaster recovery and business continuity plans do not resolve these issues in an effective and timely manner, such events could result in an interruption in our operations and could cause material negative impacts to our product availability and sales, the efficiency of our operations and our financial results.

-Additionally, a significant portion of the Company's injectable anesthetic products, orthodontic products, certain dental cutting instruments, catheters, nickel titanium products and certain other products and raw materials are purchased from a limited number of suppliers and in certain cases single source suppliers pursuant to agreements that are subject to periodic renewal, some of which may also compete with the Company.
-As there are a limited number of suppliers for these products, there can be no assurance that the Company will be able to obtain an adequate supply of these products and raw materials in the future.
-Any delays in delivery of or shortages in these products could interrupt and delay manufacturing of the Company's products and result in the cancellation of orders for these products.
-In addition, these suppliers could discontinue the manufacture or supply of these products to the Company at any time or supply products to competitors.
-The Company may not be able to identify and integrate alternative sources of supply in a timely fashion or at all.
-Any transition to alternate suppliers may result in delays in shipment and increased expenses and may limit the Company's ability to deliver products to customers.
+Additionally, a significant portion of our injectable anesthetic products, orthodontic products, certain dental cutting instruments, catheters, nickel titanium products and certain other products and raw materials are purchased from a limited number of suppliers and in certain cases single source suppliers pursuant to agreements that are subject to periodic renewal, some of which may also compete with us.
+As there are a limited number of suppliers for these products, there can be no assurance that we will be able to obtain an adequate supply of these products and raw materials in the future.
+Any delays in delivery of or shortages in these products could interrupt and delay manufacturing of our products and result in the cancellation of orders for these products.
+In addition, these suppliers could discontinue the manufacture or supply of these products to us at any time or supply products to competitors.
+We may not be able to identify and integrate alternative sources of supply in a timely fashion or at all.
+Any transition to alternate suppliers may result in delays in shipment and increased expenses and may limit our ability to deliver products to customers.